preparetocast/gatsby-using-morning-dew/content/posts/dark-ravine-sunless-citadel/index.md

 >
 > --- <cite>The Sunless Citadel, Area 15</cite>

-> A small ember pit in the center of the chamber...around the fire are several small rugs...
->
-> --- <cite>The Sunless Citadel, Areas 16</cite>

 > A permanent camp of sorts lies north of the wall, complete with a fire ring and several small iron cook pots.
 >
 > --- <cite>The Sunless Citadel, Area 33</cite>